 [Almond Butter made with nuts that are soaked and dried before making into butter optimizes the nutrition of the almonds while neutralizing phytic acid and enzyme inhibitors present in the nuts.
 Not to mention that almond butter made this way tastes far better than the roasted or raw kinds. – Holistic Squid]

 I am traveling to Yosemite this week to teach a nourishing baby formula class and to then kick off an epic vacation.
 I LOVE to travel!
 I adore road trips.
 It’s so fun to experience the in between spots along the route to the main attraction!
 My one complaint is that finding nutrient dense food on the road can be a bit of a challenge.
-This is why I’ve surrendered to being the crazy person who brings her own food.
+This is why I’ve surrendered to being the crazy person who brings her own food– like this homemade almond butter.

 - 4 cups soaked and dehydrated raw almonds – learn how to properly prepare nuts here